 Appealing your case involves a lot of important rules and critical deadlines.
-Our experienced Little Rock appeals attorneys walk you through every step of the process.
+Our experienced Benton appeals attorneys walk you through every step of the process.

 The appeals process starts with filing a notice of appeal.
 Under the Arkansas Rules of Civil Procedure and the Federal Rules of Civil Procedure, the notice of appeal must generally be filed within 30 days of the entry date of the court judgment that you are appealing.
 Because the time limits are mandatory, you must act quickly or you will likely lose your right to appeal.
 In state lawsuits, the notice of appeal will be filed with the trial court and they appeal to the Arkansas Superior Court or Arkansas Court of Appeals.
 In federal lawsuits, the 8th Circuit Court of Appeals will consider your appellate case.

 Once the appeals process begins, you must “designate the record.”
 This involves telling the court what items are to be included in the record on appeal.
 These typically include the trial transcripts prepared by the court clerk and court reporter.

 The appeals court will then assign deadlines for both sides to file their legal briefs.
 The often-voluminous written documents discuss the facts of the case and all of the legal reasons why the court should either affirm or overturn the decision.
 There are generally three types of briefs:

 - Appellant’s opening brief — The brief states what judgments or orders the you are appealing, explains why the lower court acted incorrectly in rendering its decision, details how the court’s actions injured you and recommends what the appeals court should do to rectify the error

 - Respondent’s brief — As the name suggests, the brief responds to the arguments raised by the appellant and explains why they are unpersuasive.
 It also highlights why the lower court’s decision was proper